elias-at-chalmers/mop-lecture_notes-mirror/labs/lab1.md

 ## Lab Exercise 1 - Debug somebody else's code
 Time to try it.
-Open an empty folder and do: `CTRL+SHIFT+P->MDx07: Initialize Project...->Labs->Lab 1->Assignment 1`.
+Open an empty folder and do: `CTRL+SHIFT+P->MDx07: Initialize Project...->Lab Assignments->Lab 1->Assignment 1`.
 This code is an attempt at solving the same task as you solved for the preparation, but unfortunately whoever wrote this was not as bright as you and it is riddled with bugs!

 In fact, if you try to run the code, it will just crash.
 So, start the program (`F5`, "build and run") and then slowly step through the program (use F11, "step into", rather than "F10, step over"). **Where did it crash** (it will probably just stop showing the yellow arrow that points to the next instruction)?